James F. Strother

-James French Strother (September 4, 1811 - September 20, 1860) was a nineteenth-century American politician and lawyer from a noted Virginia political family of lawyers, military officers and judges.
+James French Strother (September 4, 1811 - September 20, 1860) was a nineteenth-century American politician and lawyer from a Virginia political family of lawyers, military officers and judges.
 He was the grandson of French Strother who served in the Continental Congress and both houses of the Virginia General Assembly, son of Congressman George Strother and grandfather of Congressman James F. Strother (West Virginia politician).

 Early and family life

 Born in Culpeper County, Virginia to lawyer George F. Strother and his wife, the former Sarah Green Williams, Strother's ancestors were of the First Families of Virginia.
 His grandfather French Strother had served in the Continental Congress then represented Culpeper County for decades in both houses of the Virginia General Assembly.
 His father had served in the Virginia House of Delegates and the U.S. House of Representatives before moving to Missouri with his family and slaves after voting for the Missouri Compromise of 1820.
 Thus, James F. Strother received a private education in Virginia and Missouri, and attended St. Louis University in St. Louis, Missouri before reading law.

 He married Elizabeth Richardson, who would bear seven sons and a daughter who survived to adulthood: George French Strother (1834-1877), John R. Strother (1837-after 1850), Lt. and Judge Philip Williams Strother (1839-1922), Judge James French Strother (1841-1927), Sgt.
 William Henry Strother (1843-1862), John Hunt Strother (1845-1862), Dr. William Johnson Strother (1849-1942), Maj.
 Lewis Harvie Strother (1855-1908), and Sarah Williams Strother (1854-1932).